Lizzy, at 7, was one of the most important members of our team in developing this tool. We listened to her and learned.

 Large surface (for example: a large flip chart paper) to affix all completed post-its onto

-Sit in a semi-circle so students and teacher can all see each other and close to the surface so they can add their own post-its.
+students should sit in a way that allows the teacher and all students to see and hear each other and also close enough to a surface where they can add their own post-its.

-The protocol can be adjusted to the developmental level of the students and has the potential to be used K-12, but our focus is on elementary grades.
-It assumes the class is large - around 30 students.
+The protocol can be adjusted to the developmental level of the students and has the potential to be used K-12, but our focus is on upper elementary grades.
+It assumes the class is large - roughly 30 students.

-Monday: (or day one) teacher poses the first question to all students:
+Monday: teacher poses the first question to all students:

-Note: Students could talk but also write on Post-its.
+Note: Students write or draw on Post-its.
 It's important to put the focus on the student-to-student interaction, NOT the teacher/student interaction.
-The teacher can step back as the students become more comfortable speaking up.

-Students individually write or draw their ideas - each suggestion on separate Post-it notes placed on a wall or other surface.
+Students individually write or draw their ideas: each suggestion on separate Post-it notes.

 • One by one, each student places their note(s) on a large flip chart paper (or tri-fold board) placed on the floor in the middle of the circle.